Aliases for CXCL17 Gene

 GeneCards Summary for CXCL17 Gene

 CXCL17 (C-X-C Motif Chemokine Ligand 17) is a Protein Coding gene.
 Diseases associated with CXCL17 include Cholera.
-Among its related pathways are Chemokine Superfamily Pathway: Human/Mouse Ligand-Receptor Interactions.
+Among its related pathways are PEDF Induced Signaling and Chemokine Superfamily Pathway: Human/Mouse Ligand-Receptor Interactions.

 UniProtKB/Swiss-Prot for CXCL17 Gene

 Chemokine that acts as chemoattractant for monocytes, macrophages and dendritic cells (PubMed:16455961, PubMed:23115081).
 Plays a role in angiogenesis and possibly in the development of tumors (PubMed:16989774, PubMed:23115081).
 Acts as an anti-inflammatory in the stomach (PubMed:23115081).
 May play a role in the innate defense against infections (PubMed:17307946).
 Activates the C-X-C chemokine receptor GPR35 to induce a rapid and transient rise in the level of intracellular calcium ions (PubMed:25411203).

 4-Cys CXCL17: seems exhibit much higher chemoattractant potency on monocytes and macrophages than 6-Cys CXCL17.